-As always, I hope you enjoy today’s holidays and observances, a music link to the Blue Swede, factoids of interest for this day in history, a relevant quote from Charles Lamb, while hoping your kylie always returns, secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to Robert Morgan and His Orchestra; factoids of interest for this day in history, the fact that are ready to mabble your tasks and a relevant quote by Charles Lamb on the number of fools, secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-3. 1974 Number One Song—celebrating the number one song in 1974 on a run of 1 week in that position “Hooked on a Feeling” by the Swedish rock band Blue Swede.
-Here is a recording of the band performing the song: https://www.youtube.com/watch?v=NrI-UBIB8Jk.
+3. 1949 Number One Song— the number one song in 1949 on a run of 7 weeks in that position was “Cruising Down The River” by Russ Morgan and His Orchestra.
+Here is a recording of the song: https://www.youtube.com/watch?v=rpX0mPSYMC8

 On this day in:

 e.
-2004 Google announced the introduction of G-mail.
+2004 Google announced the introduction of G-mail to the public.

 Alaskanpoet for Hire, Poems to Admire

 The Perfect Gift, All Recipients to Receive Lasting Lift